RasoulUnlimited/RasoulUnlimited.github.io/README.md

 The site also exposes a file at [`.well-known/discord`](.well-known/discord) for Discord's domain verification.
-Discord provides a unique token which must be served from this path.
+Discord provides a unique token which must be served from this exact path as a plain‑text file.
 When you submit the domain to Discord, it fetches the file and compares the token to confirm control of `rasoulunlimited.ir`.
+According to Discord's documentation, the filename `discord.html` is not required—the platform specifically looks for the `.well-known/discord` endpoint, so this repository follows that convention.

 ## Resources